Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Fabaceae-Papilioniodeae >>> Lupinus sparsiflorus

 ANNUAL: Ephemeral herb of the Sonoran Desert spring.
 Blooming by mid spring (Feb.) in years with adequate rainfall.
 Absent in drought years.
 Most plants less than ½ meter tall.
 Grows erect.

 FLOWERS: Dark blue-purple pea flowers sometimes with the wing petals, hood or entire flower tinged with pink and white.
-The flowers appear on a verticle spike.
+The flowers appear on a verticle spike and open mostly February to April.

 LEAVES: Leaves are palmately compound with the narrow leaflets arranged radially.
-Fairly dense with silky hairs.
+Fairly dense with silky hairs on both upper and lower surfaces.

 RANGE: Frequent throughout the Sonoran Desert in Arizona and Mexico at roadsides, on rocky slopes and along washes.